It's Pamela Anderson's moment, and she's taking her power back – KION546

 It’s her long-awaited memoir.
 She’s also doing a documentary with Netflix.

 “When I was a lot younger, I took my power back in certain situations, and it feels the same way [now],” she said.
 “It feels like another step closer to taking my power back and really taking it back.
 It’s very empowering.
 And it does feel I’m being supported.
 I’m being rooted for, that’s a new feeling for me.
-I don’t want to let anybody down, but I also really don’t want to let myself down.
-I feel like this is my moment to shine.”
+I don’t want to let anybody down, but I also really don’t want to let myself down.”

-As for all of the recent attention she’s getting, she says she has “a feeling this might be the beginning of something really interesting for me.”
+As for all of the recent attention she’s getting, she says she believes this Broadway role “might be the beginning of something really interesting for me.”

 “And in a way where I feel respected, honored, all those weird things that I never felt before.
 So it’s a very strange feeling … I always knew, even as a young girl, I remember at five years old thinking that I was going to do something that was going to be unexpected. … not to prove people wrong, but just to prove to myself that I was much more capable of something great.”